brandenphan/GPX-Data-Viewer/README.md

 # General Information

 This project is a fullstack web-application with a frontend written in Javascript to pair with a backend written in C. This application was written for the CIS2750 - Software Systems Development and Integration course offered by the University of Guelph.
-It allows the user to upload/download GPX files containing GPS data and lets them view various information within those files on the frontend.
+It allows the user to upload/download GPX files (XML Schemas) containing GPS data and lets them view various information within those files on the frontend.

 # Implementations